TomonobuHayakawa/spresense/sdk/README.md

 $ tools/config.py --menuconfig default
 ```

-This command replaces configration to "default" config and invoke menuconfig.

 ## Save your configuration

 If you want to save your edited options, then try `tools/mkdefconfig.py`.